 Iceland

 Hello, my name is Iceland.
 My animal id is #219047.
-I am a female white dog at the Manhattan Animal Care Center.
-The shelter thinks I am about 1 years 11 months 4 weeks old.
+I am a desexed female white dog at the .
+The shelter thinks I am about 2 years 1 weeks old.

 I came into the shelter as a owner surrender on 1/22/2025, with the surrender reason stated as person circumstance- eviction.

 Iceland is at risk due to behavioral reasons.
 Iceland has been noted to be highly fearful during her stay in the care center.
-Observed to keep her distance from handlers with a tense body and lip licking.
-And flinching from sudden noises.
+Observed to keep her distance from handlers with a tense body and lip licking, and flinching from sudden noises.
+During intake Iceland escalated to snapping at a handler when they attempted to pick her up.
 Iceland has also been observed to be stressed in kennel.
 Noted to be panting heavily, jumping on the walls and painting her kennel in feces.
 Medically Iceland is underweight.

 You may know me from such films as...